 - Do what the rich do and don't follow the herd.
 The statistics have proven time and time again that the uneducated move their money into the market just before the peak and sell out after a crash.
-It is for this reason why I encourage people to remember, Warren Buffet's quote: “be fearful when others are greedy and greedy when others are fearful.”
+It is for this reason that I encourage people to remember, Warren Buffet's quote: “Be fearful when others are greedy and greedy when others are fearful.”

 - If you are serious about investing in the stock market to make money for your retirement or lifestyle, don't make investing a hobby, invest in yourself and make it your business.

 - Avoid buying investments just for income.
 In other words, don't be lured into buying a stock just because it pays a high dividend - this doesn't make it a safe investment (usually because the stock has fallen to such an extent) and is often used to attract mum and dad investors who don't understand that it is pointless receiving income if the risk to your capital is too high.